TomasJohansson/adapters-shortest-paths/docs/README.md

 	Graph graph = createGraph(edges, GraphEdgesValidationDesired.YES);

-	// the two first below imlementations "YanQi" and "Bsmock" are available from OSSRH ("Maven Central") PathFinderFactory pathFinderFactory = new PathFinderFactoryYanQi(); // available from "Maven Central"
+	// the two first below implementations "YanQi" and "Bsmock" are available from OSSRH ("Maven Central") PathFinderFactory pathFinderFactory = new PathFinderFactoryYanQi(); // available from "Maven Central"
 	// or: pathFinderFactory = new PathFinderFactoryBsmock(); // available from "Maven Central"
 	// or: pathFinderFactory = new PathFinderFactoryJgrapht();  // currently NOT available from "Maven Central" !